cybergarage/uecho/doc/examples.md

 POWER = OFF
 ```

-For Raspbery Pi, `uecholigh` outputs the lighting power status into the specified GPIO port.
+For Raspberry Pi, `uecholight` outputs the lighting power status into the specified GPIO port.

 ![RaspberyPi](img/example_raspberry_pi.jpg)

-To enable the GPIO function for Raspbery Pi, compile with UECHO_PLATFORM_RASPBIAN option and run `uecholight` with root privileges.
+To enable the GPIO function for Raspberry Pi, compile with UECHO_PLATFORM_RASPBIAN option and run `uecholight` with root privileges.

 # References